 Book Qatar Airways Qsuites

 You’ll need 70,000 AAdvantage miles to book a one-way flight from the U.S. to Qatar’s hub in Doha (DOH), or vice versa.
-You can also continue onward elsewhere in the Middle East – to Muscat (MCT) in Oman, Dubai (DXB), or Amman (AMM) in Jordan- and still pay just 70,000 miles.
-Best of all, you can easily search and book Qatar Qsuites on the American Airlines website.
+You can also continue onward elsewhere in the Middle East – to Muscat (MCT) in Oman, Dubai (DXB), or Amman (AMM) in Jordan – and still pay just 70,000 miles.

-By the time you met the spending requirement on the Citi card and earn the bonus on the Aviator card, you should have right around 115,000 American miles – enough for a one way ticket in Qsuites to the Middle East with miles to spare.
+By the time you met the spending requirement on the Citi card and earn the bonus on the Aviator card, you should have right around 115,000 American miles: enough for a one-way ticket in Qsuites to the Middle East with plenty of miles to spare.